-The role of the Accounting Council is to:
+The role of the Corporate Reporting Council is to:

 The Council comprise the Chair and up to eleven other members, up to half of the membership shall be practising members of the accounting profession.
 Members of the Councils are appointed through an open process overseen by the Codes and Standards Committee (CSC) subject to the overall guidance of the Nominations Committee of the FRC.

 The Financial Reporting Council assumed responsibility for accounting standards on 2 July 2012.
 Accounting standards that were formerly developed by the Accounting Standards Board are contained in 'Financial Reporting Standards' (FRSs).
 Soon after it started its activities, the Corporate Reporting Council adopted the standards issued by the ASB, so that they also fall within the legal definition of accounting standards.
 These are designated 'Statements of Standard Accounting Practice' (SSAPs).
 Whilst some of the SSAPs have been superseded by FRSs, some remain in force.

 Accounting standards apply to all companies, and other entities that prepare accounts that are intended to provide a true and fair view.
 The Foreword to Accounting Standards explains the authority, scope and application of accounting standards.